TheZambi/COMP/README.md

 ## PROS:

-- Method calls respect the rules of Java (inside ifs, whiles or even other method calls)
+- Method calls can be called anywhere
+  - Due to the lack of knowledge of external method's signatures, we only support external calls made inside internal (own class) calls
+  - If the return type is known by the user, attributing the method call to a variable will make the call successful
 - Method overloading with method resolution
     - Finds the closest match to the paramenters and uses it if there are not conflicting signatures
     - Useful when combined with external method calls whose return type is unknown